morganjroberts/open-UST/README.md

 ## Citing open-UST

-Currently, please cite this pre-print article if you use open-UST in your research:
+Please cite this article if you use open-UST in your research:

 ```
 @article{roberts2023open,